networkimprov/mnm-hammer/README.md

 ### Status

+_13 May 2019_ -
+v0.3 is released.
+It has only been tested on Linux & MacOS, with Firefox.
+_New:_ tooltips on menu icons.
+Fixes a crash, and a handful of UI flaws.

 _07 May 2019_ -
 v0.2 is released.
 It has only been tested on Linux & MacOS, with Firefox.
 _New:_ a tour with cartoons covering essential features.